FOUNDATION OBRAS

 Picture

 But also worth, and sometimes breath-taking is to visit the marble quarries.
 Of the 400 marble quarries 350 are abandoned.
-In some cases they leave behind a desolate hole surrounded by rusty mining equipment, but others have an incredible beauty due to their unique shape, color and silence, and the memory of greatness.
+In some cases they leave behind a desolate hole surrounded by rusty mining equipment, but others have an incredible beauty due to their unique shape, colour and silence, and the memory of greatness.
 Especially the ones with a lake inside are highly attractive.
 Both the active and abandoned quarries can be visited on your own.

 Sculpting